Black Guerrilla Family: Huey P. Newton murder

 On August 22, 1989, co-founder and leader of the Black Panther Party for Self Defense, Huey P. Newton was fatally shot outside 1456 9th St. in West Oakland by 25-year-old Black Guerrilla Family member Tyrone Robinson.
 Relations between Newton and factions within the Black Guerrilla Family had been strained for nearly two decades.
 Many former Black Panthers who became BGF members in jail were disenchanted with Newton for his perceived abandonment of imprisoned Black Panther Party members.
 In his book, Shadow of the Panther, Hugh Pearson alleges that Newton was addicted to crack cocaine, and his extortion of local BGF drug dealers to obtain free drugs added to their animosity.

 Robinson was convicted of the murder in August 1991 and sentenced to 32 years for the crime.

 Baltimore unrest

 In 2015, Baltimore police stated that the Black Guerrilla Family, the Bloods, and the Crips were "teaming up" to target police officers.
 Later, however, leaders of both the Bloods and the Crips denied the allegations, released a video statement asking for calm and peaceful protest in the area, and joined with police and clergy to enforce the curfew.
 At one occasion, gang members helped to prevent a riot at the Security Square Mall by dispersing attempted rioters.
-On other occasions, rival gang members helped each other to protect black-owned businesses, black children, and reporters, diverting rioters to Chinese- and Arab-owned businesses instead.
+A New York Times article reported that a self-identified Crips member named Charles claimed that he and members of the Bloods protected Black-owned stores and directed rioters toward Chinese and Arab owned stores.
+The claims that gangs protected some businesses received corroboration from reports, but the allegation about redirecting looters to Chinese and Arab owned stores was based on Charles's account and was later disputed by other gang members.